ganeshrvel/npm-electron-root-path/README.md

 const pkgInfo = fs.readFileSync(location, { encoding: 'utf8' });
 ```

-- *location*  variable will point to the APP_PACKAGE_NAME.app directory on packaging the app.
+- The 'location' variable will point to <APP_PACKAGE_NAME>.app directory after packaging the app.

 ## Building from Source